 - difficulty tolerating clothing over the affected area

-- difficulty holding onto(grasping) objects in IND affecting the hand
+- difficulty grasping objects in IND affecting the hand

-To diagnose IND, your healthcare provider will need to review your medical history in detail.
-Your healthcare provider will then try to find out which nerve is damaged by examining your muscles and nerves.
+To diagnose IND, your doctor will need to review your medical history in detail.
+They will then try to find out which nerve is damaged by examining your muscles and nerves.

 Tests to check for IND include:

-- electromyogram to check activity and responses in the muscles.
-In muscle disease there area abnormal patterns of firing in the muscles.
+- an electromyogram to check activity and responses in the muscles.
+In muscle disease, there are abnormal patterns of firing in the muscles.

-- nerve biopsy in which a small piece of the affected nerve is removed and examined
+- a nerve biopsy in which a small piece of the affected nerve is removed and examined

 Imaging scans may also be done to check the internal organs, bones, and blood vessels.
 These scans may include:

-Your healthcare provider may also order laboratory tests to determine if your IND is caused by another health condition.
+Your doctor may also order laboratory tests to determine if your IND is caused by another health condition.
 Tests may include:

-- thyroid panel to check for thyroid gland disorders
+- a thyroid panel to check for thyroid gland disorders

-- CSF (cerebrospinal fluid) analysis to check for infections or abnormalities in the central nervous system
+- a CSF (cerebrospinal fluid) analysis to check for infections or abnormalities in the central nervous system

 - specific tests for autoimmune disorders or infectious diseases, such as HIV/AIDS, shingles, or Lyme disease

-- vitamin tests to check for Vitamin B12 and other vitamin deficiencies
+- vitamin tests to check for deficiencies of vitamin B-12 or other vitamins

 - tests for heavy metal poisoning

-- physical therapy to build up and maintain muscle strength.
-Physical therapy will teach you alternate movements which will teach you to use alternate muscles and strengthen them.
-In carpal tunnel physical therapy is used to treat pain.
+- physical therapy, to build up and maintain muscle strength (in carpal tunnel, physical therapy is used to treat pain)

-- corticosteroids injected into the area where the nerve damage has occurred to reduce swelling and pressure
+- corticosteroids, which are injected into the area where the nerve damage has occurred to reduce swelling and pressure

-- surgery to relieve pressure on a nerve that is trapped or being pressed upon
+- surgery, to relieve pressure on a nerve that is trapped or being pressed upon medication, to control pain

 Complications of IND may include deformity.
-If the activity which caused the injury is not discontinued then repeated injury may occur.
-Patients with IND may accidentally injure themselves because they have little or no sensation in certain body parts.
+If the activity which caused the injury is not discontinued, then repeated injury may occur.
+People with IND may accidentally injure themselves because they have little or no sensation in certain body parts.
 This is the case in diabetic peripheral neuropathy.

 IND is best prevented by avoiding traumatic injury.
 Also, take breaks when doing repetitive activities, such as typing, that may lead to carpal tunnel syndrome.
-Treat existing medical conditions that put you at risk for IND, such as diabetes and high blood pressure.
+Treating existing medical conditions that put you at risk for IND, such as diabetes and high blood pressure, can also help.